 Depending on your personal circumstances, it can be difficult to choose between fixed or variable home loans.
 To solve this indecision, lenders can offer the best of both worlds in the form of a split loan.

-This is essentially allowing you to split your total borrowing amount into two loans, one fixed and one variable.
-So if you had a $500,000 loan you could split that into a variable $250,000 loan and a fixed $250,000 loan.
+In essence, a split loan allows you to ‘split’ your total borrowing amount into two separate loans - one fixed and one variable.
+For example, if you had a $500,000 loan you could split that into a variable $250,000 loan and a fixed $250,000 loan.

 The main drawback of a split loan is that if you pay it out while part of your loan is fixed, the fixed portion will likely incur fixed rate break costs The variable portion of the loan will allow you to make extra repayments to reduce your loan balance, however the fixed side can still impose penalties for early repayments.

 Fixed rate, variable rate, and split loans all have their individual pros and cons, and what works best for you will depend on your individual financial circumstances.
 Is the stability of a fixed rate your most important concern, or do you want the option to make additional payments to your home loan as your income rises?
 These are key questions to consider when it comes down to making your decision.

 For more information on what type of loan would best suit you and your financial circumstances, or to lock in a fixed interest rate, talk to one of our lending specialists to find out if you qualify today.DO I QUALIFY?